 Cycles can occur only when using class-based actors when storing references to

 other actors via member variable.
-Stateful actors (see Stateful Actors)
+Stateful actors (see Attaching Cleanup Code to Actors)

 break cycles by destroying the state when an actor terminates, before the